HARDWOOD FLOORING FOR BEDROOM

 1. SOLID HARDWOOD VS. ENGINEERED HARDWOOD

-This is one of the most important decisions to make.
+This is one of the most important decisions you will make.

-As the name suggests, this is a plank of solid wood all the way through.
+As the name suggests, this is a solid wood plank throughout.

-Pros: It can be sanded and refinished many times, making it a long-lasting investment.
-It offers a classic, timeless look.
+Pros: You can sand and refinish it many times.
+This makes it a long-lasting investment.
+It also offers a classic, timeless look.

-Cons: It’s more susceptible to changes in temperature and humidity, which can cause it to expand and contract.
-It’s generally more expensive to buy and install.
+Cons: It is more sensitive to temperature and humidity changes.
+These changes can make it expand and contract.
+It usually costs more to buy and install.

-This is a top layer (veneer) of real hardwood bonded to a core of plywood or other wood-based layers.
+This has a top layer of real hardwood veneer.
+It is bonded to a plywood core or other wood layers.

-Pros: It’s more dimensionally stable than solid wood, making it a better choice for rooms with fluctuating humidity or over concrete slabs or radiant heating systems.
-It’s often easier and cheaper to install.
+Pros: It is more stable than solid wood.
+It works well in rooms with changing humidity.
+It also works well over concrete slabs.
+It can also work with radiant heating systems.
+It is often easier and cheaper to install.

-For a bedroom, either option works well.
-If you live in a climate with stable humidity and you want a floor that can last for generations, solid hardwood is a great choice.
+For the hardwood flooring for bedroom, either option works well.
+If you live in a climate with steady humidity, and you want a floor that lasts for generations, solid hardwood is a great choice.
 If you have concerns about moisture, or if you’re on a tighter budget, engineered hardwood is a fantastic alternative that offers the same aesthetic.

 2. WOOD SPECIES

 The type of wood you choose impacts the look, feel, and durability of your floor.
-The Janka hardness scale is a measure of a wood’s resistance to denting and wear, but since bedrooms are low-traffic, you have more freedom to choose softer woods.
+The Janka hardness scale measures how well wood resists dents and wear.
+Bedrooms get light traffic, so you can choose softer woods.

 Maple: Harder than oak, maple has a lighter, more uniform appearance with a subtle grain.
 It’s great for a clean, modern, and minimalist look.